Strong noise sensitivity and random graphs: Noise sensitivity of witness-transitive functions

-Under these assumptions, $(f_n)$ is non-degenerate thanks to FKG (bounding $\P(X = 0)$ away from 0) and Cauchy-Schwarz (bounding $\P(X>0)$ away from 0) as in the proof of Theorem~\ref{thm:cube-root-quant}.
-Following the proof of Proposition~\ref{prop:poisson-WD} we see that, as $\E[X_n]=O(1)$, conditions~\eqref{eq-poisson-weak-hypo-var} and~\eqref{eq-poisson-weak-hypo-E-minus} yield $\Delta\to 0$, from which point the original argument completes the proof. \end{remark}
+Under these assumptions, $(f_n)$ is nondegenerate thanks to FKG [bounding $\P(X = 0)$ away from 0] and Cauchy--Schwarz [bounding $\P (X>0)$ away from 0] as in the proof of Theorem~\ref {thmcube-root-quant}.
+Following the proof of Proposition~\ref {proppoisson-WD} we see that, as $\E[X_n]=O(1)$, conditions~\eqref {eq-poisson-weak-hypo-var} and~\eqref{eq-poisson-weak-hypo-E-minus} yield $\Delta\to0$, from which point the original argument completes the proof. \end{remark}

-As an immediate corollary of the results proved above, we get the following sufficient condition for strong noise sensitivity of containing an unlabeled copy of a graph in the Erd\H{o}s-R\'enyi random graph. \begin{corollary} Let $G\sim\cG(n,p)$ and let $H_n$ be a graph with $k\ll \sqrt{n}$ vertices and $\ell \gg 1/(1-p)$ edges.
-Let $f_n=\One_{\{X_n>0\}}$ where $X_n$ counts the number of unlabeled copies of $H_n$ in $G$, and suppose that
+As an immediate corollary of the results proved above, we get the following sufficient condition for strong noise sensitivity of containing an unlabeled copy of a graph in the Erd\H{o}s--R\'enyi random graph.